JMPerez/jmperez.github.com/_posts/2010-07-10-techniques-optimize-web-sites.md

 [Web workers](http://www.whatwg.org/specs/web-workers/current-work/) provide a way to execute javascript code in background threads.
 The goal is to perform processor-intensive calculations without blocking the user interface thread.

+### Frame rate

+In order to provide a smooth experience, especially regarding scrolling (and parallax), you should take a look at [these issues and how to solve them](http://calendar.perfplanet.com/2013/the-runtime-performance-checklist/).

 ## Others

 ### Avoid 404 errors (pages and resources)